ScrappyCocco/ScroccoDiscordBot/README.md

 (If you remove the check from _botVariables_ but not the command you'll have runtime errors when someone use that command)

+Finally, remember to download the git submodules, i use them in the code.

 ## Starting the bot

 After you installed and configured everything you can try to run the main class (botMainClass.py) with the command: